kiranvodrahalli/kiranvodrahalli.github.io/about/index.md

 -->

 ### Previously...

+From Fall 2022 to Spring 2023, I was a Research Scientist at [Google Brain](https://research.google/teams/brain/).
+In April 2023, Google Brain became a part of [Google DeepMind](https://www.deepmind.com/).

 From Fall 2017 to Summer 2022, I was a [Computer Science](http://www.cs.columbia.edu/) Ph.D. student at Columbia University, focusing on theoretical computer science ([Columbia CS Theory](http://theory.cs.columbia.edu/)), with particular interest in machine learning ([Columbia Machine Learning](https://ml.cs.columbia.edu/)), algorithms, and statistics.
 My thesis topic was resource-efficient machine learning.
 I was fortunate to be advised by [Professor Daniel Hsu](http://www.cs.columbia.edu/~djhsu/) and [Professor Alex Andoni](http://www.mit.edu/~andoni/).
 I was supported by an NSF Graduate Research Fellowship during my Ph.D.